don-bski/perl-stuff/README.md

 **env.pl** - Displays the %ENV hash environment variables/values that were inherited from the operating system as part of perl program start.<br/>
 **bin2hex.pl** - Dumps the specified file contents to the console.
 Hex and its ASCII equivalent characters are displayed.<br/>

-### DrawPoker.pl
-**OS: Linux**<br/>
-Proof of concept five card draw poker game.
-CLI based ANSI color/character cards.
-Only basic game play is implemented and win/lose checking is incomplete.

-### DrawPokerGUI.pl
+### DrawPoker
 **OS: Linux and Windows**<br/>
+**DrawPoker.pl** - Proof of concept five card draw poker game.
+Linux CLI based ANSI color/character cards.
+Only basic game play is implemented and win/lose checking is incomplete.<br/>
-Perl-tk version of five card draw poker program.
-Uses the GD module for image sizing.
+**DrawPokerGUI.pl** - Perl-tk version of five card draw poker program.
+Auto-selection of a fixed game table size based on screen resolution.
+Requires the perl GD module for image sizing.
 More code, more graphics, more better.
-Yeah, perl-tk; but it works.
+Yeah, perl-tk; but it works.<br/>